Animal Crossing Cheat Sheet

 Where To Start?

-Animal Forest (GameCube): If you want to get technical, the first game released in the Animal Crossing series is Dōbutsu no Mori (translation: Animal Forest) on the Nintendo 64 back in 2001 in Japan only, it was then released on Nintendo GameCube later that year but as I have yet to live in Japan, let's start with the English releases.
+Animal Forest (GameCube): If you want to get technical, the first game released in the Animal Crossing series is Dōbutsu no Mori (translation: Animal Forest) on the Nintendo 64 back in 2001 in Japan only.
+It was then released on Nintendo GameCube later that year but as I have yet to live in Japan, let's start with the English releases.
 Animal Crossing for the Nintendo GameCube was released worldwide from 2002-2004.
-I myself have begun playing this version however I don’t own a GameCube and as the first game in the series, there really isn't much to do so I can only play this game for so long.
+I myself have begun playing this version (with the help of the Nintendo Wii's GameCube slot) however I don’t own an actual GameCube and as the first game in the series, there really isn't much to do so I can only play this game for so long.

 Wild World (DS): The next game in the series was Animal Crossing Wild World for the Nintendo DS and my 10 year old self went nuts for it.
-Now I know that the GameCube version had some kind of connectivity to it where you could sync your GameCube up to your gameboy in order to visit bonus areas but this was the first Animal Crossing game where you could connect with other players - either in person or via wifi – and you could visit their town and experience a new land as nobodies towns are laid out the same, they'd usually have different villagers, different fruit trees etc so it almost became like a collectable objective, you could make friends with animals in your friends village, steal some of their fruit and grow that fruit on trees in your town (every town starts out with one kind of fruit tree, either Apples, Pears, Oranges, Peaches or Cherries), send your friends in game letters and although this game has a beginning but no middle or end, everyone's towns develop at different rates depending on how much you play, so your friend's shops could be more developed than yours which unlocks more potential for your villager.
+Now I know that the GameCube version had some kind of connectivity to it where you could sync your GameCube up to your Game Boy in order to visit bonus areas but this was the first Animal Crossing game where you could connect with other players - either in person or via wifi – and visit their town to experience a new land as nobody's towns are laid out the same.
+They'd usually have different villagers, different fruit trees, etc. So it almost became like a collectable objective, you could make friends with animals in your friends village, steal some of their fruit and grow that fruit in your town (every town starts out with one kind of fruit, either Apples, Pears, Oranges, Peaches or Cherries), send your friends in game letters.
+Although this game has a beginning but no middle or end, everyone's towns develop at different rates depending on how much you play, so your friend's shops could be more developed than yours which unlocks more potential for your villager.

-City Folk (Wii): After that was Animal Crossing Lets Go To The City (to Europe) and Animal Crossing City Folk (to pretty much everywhere else) was released on the Nintendo Wii in 2008 and remains to this day, my favourite game in the series – this could just be due to sentimentality though.
+City Folk (Wii): After Wild World; Animal Crossing Lets Go To The City (to Europe) and Animal Crossing City Folk (to pretty much everywhere else) were released on the Nintendo Wii in 2008.
+A game that remains to this day, my favourite game in the series.
 This game progressed the connectivity side and released the Wii Speak, a microphone that sits on top of the TV and enables you to speak to your friends whilst connecting with them, so handy!
 I however didn’t have this so I spent my days trying to sync up the Wii remote to the sensor just to type out short messages using the on screen keyboard to the friends I was connecting with, who had usually moved off that topic by then.
-Other things that had improved were the overall graphics of the game, everything was a lot less pixelated and smoother and with the City now introduced into this game, you now had many more shops to explore eg. A theatre where you learnt expressions to use when connecting, an auction house where your friends could put items they didn't want anymore up for sale for their friends, a designer clothes/furniture store and even a shop for the local fortune teller: Katrina.
+Other things that had improved were the overall graphics of the game, everything was a lot less pixelated and smoother and with the City now introduced into this game, you now had many more shops to explore.
+For example: A theatre where you could learn expressions to use when connecting with friends, an auction house where your friends could put items they didn't want anymore up for sale for their friends, a designer clothes/furniture store and even a shop for the local fortune teller: Katrina.
 Nintendo also introduced the use of the Mii feature in City Folk as well as the ability to (if you previously owned Wild World) to move your Wild World character into the City Folk game.
 There was a lot more introduced but I'll be here all day if I chose to list them all.

-Happy Home Designer (3Ds): Now this is a spin off game and is not like any of the previous titles but I enjoy this game SO MUCH.
+Happy Home Designer (3Ds): Now this is a spin off game and is not like any of the previous titles mentioned, but I enjoy this game SO MUCH.
 Released in 2015, Happy Home Designer is basically New Leaf except you don't live in your own town, the entire object of the game is to design houses for villagers.
 You work at basically an estate agents called: Nook's Homes and animal villagers from previous games as well as new ones will come and ask for a certain themed house for example: "A mix of antique pieces.", "A supersweet bakery.", "A hot-springs spa" and around 335 more.
 Your job is to design the interior and exterior using a large catalogue of items, wallpapers, flooring, rugs and more!
+Other buildings that you can design include: A school, a resturant, an office block, a shopping mall, a hotel, a hospital and more!
 I somehow manage to play this game more than New Leaf these days.
 You can also use Amiibo figures and cards with this to scan in the villagers you want to design for.

 So there you go!
-This has been my (long) round up of the Animal Crossing franchise, hopefully this has persuaded some of you to try this game if you haven't already and if you're already an avid fan of the series I might upload my town to the Dream Suite or to the Happy Home Network, if I do I'll tweet out my friend code soon (@hopeelizab)
+This has been my round up of the Animal Crossing franchise, hopefully this has persuaded some of you to try this game if you haven't already!
+If you're already an avid fan of the series I might upload my town to the Dream Suite or to the Happy Home Network, if I do I'll tweet out my friend code soon! (@hopeelizab)